 Here are five signs that you should get your driveway repaved to have it look brand new again.

 Large holes (more commonly known as potholes) can lead to car accidents or personal injury accidents.
-Cars usually go in and out of the driveway every day, and they are not built to repeatedly and frequently go over large holes – this can lead to scratches on the car, wheels being stuck etc.
+Cars usually go in and out of the driveway every day, and they are not built to repeatedly and frequently go over large holes – this can lead to scratches on the car, wheels being stuck, etc.

 A misstep into the hole can lead to an injury like a sprained or broken ankle.
 In addition to car accidents and personal injuries, large holes will collect water and cause further cracks in the surface of the driveway.
-This is important to note especially in changing weather conditions, if the water freezes and thaws during the winter, the contracting and expanding will cause more damage to the driveway.
+This is important to note especially in changing weather conditions, if the water freezes and thaws during the winter, the contracting and expansion will cause more damage to the driveway.

 When a driveway forms a series of little cracks that spread across the surface, they are typically referred to as “alligator skin.”
-These cracks can be easily filled during a repaving.
+These cracks can be easily filled during repaving.
 If left unattended, the cracks will spread and cause holes to appear on the surface of the driveway which leads to the multitude of problems that were listed above.

 Homes that are located where climates are subject to change must know that their driveway will be more easily susceptible to wear and tear.
 The changing climate from hot to cold or vice versa can cause the asphalt/concrete to contract and expand creating cracks on the surface.
 The exposure to all the weather elements such as sun, snow, rain etc. will inevitably cause fading and cracks on the surface of the driveway.